January 12th, 2022

 You can change your Medicare Advantage plan or switch from a Medicare Advantage plan to Original Medicare (Parts A and B), but not the other way around.

 You may also wait until the Medicare annual enrollment period from Oct.
-15 to Dec 7, 2021, to do the same.
-However, new enrollees may switch to Original Medicare within 12 months if they are unhappy with the plan.
+15 to Dec 7, 2022, to do the same.
+However, new enrollees may switch to Original Medicare within 12 months if they are unhappy with their Medicare Advantage plan.

 Yes.
-Anyone who is new to Medicare can enroll in a Medicare Advantage plan.
+Anyone who is new to Medicare can enroll in a Medicare Advantage plan during their initial enrollment period.

 There are more than 50 available in our service region (Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw counties).

 Call our Medicare Medicaid Assistance Program at 800-803-7174 for a free, confidential appointment with a certified counselor.
-He or she can go over different plans, discuss how you like to access health care, review your medications and more to help you decide the best plan for you.
+You can go over different plans, discuss how you like to access health care, review your medications and more to help you choose the best plan.

 If there is no answer, leave a message in our callback system and you will receive a response within a few days.
 Please leave details so we can help you faster.